-For starters, traditional budgeting is fairly consistent year-over-year, with stakeholders requesting increases based on the previous year's operational and capital budgets.
-The budgeting process continues with some back-and-forth discussions on the actual percentage increase or decrease until it's finalized.
+Traditional budgeting is somewhat consistent year-over-year, with stakeholders requesting increases based on the previous year's operational and capital budgets.
+The budgeting process continues with back-and-forth discussions about the actual percentage increase or decrease until the budget is finalized.

-In addition, traditional budgets typically cover technologies required to "keep the lights on" and deliver the services employees need to do their jobs.
-Upgrades and replacements are planned years in advance, and employee counts generally stay fixed as a percentage of the total employee count.
-There are few unknowns, and the budgeting follows the same, predictable model year after year.
+In addition, traditional budgets typically cover technologies that keep the business operating and deliver the services employees need to do their jobs.
+Companies plan upgrades and replacements years in advance, employee counts generally stay fixed as a percentage of the total employee count and budgeting follows the same predictable model year after year with few unknowns.

 This article is part of